John Craven: Early life

-Craven was born in Leeds, West Riding of Yorkshire, and educated at Leeds Modern School.
+John Raymond Craven was born in Leeds, West Riding of Yorkshire, and educated at Leeds Modern School.
 Craven's father was held as a prisoner of war in Japan for three years during the Second World War.
 He left school aged 16, and began an apprenticeship at Yorkshire Copperworks, writing for the company magazine.

 Career

-He began his professional life in print journalism as a junior reporter on a local newspaper, the Harrogate Advertiser, before working for the Yorkshire Post and as a freelance correspondent and writer for national newspapers.
+Craven began his professional life in print journalism as a junior reporter on a local newspaper, the Harrogate Advertiser, before working for the Yorkshire Post and as a freelance correspondent and writer for national newspapers.

 Television

-He joined the BBC staff in Newcastle upon Tyne to work on local radio and television, before moving to the BBC in Bristol in 1970.
-From 1972, Craven was the eponymous host of a regular children's news programme, Newsround, originally called John Craven's Newsround.
+Craven joined the BBC staff in Newcastle upon Tyne to work on local radio and television, before moving to the BBC in Bristol in 1970.
+From 1972 until 1989, Craven was the eponymous host of a regular children's news programme, Newsround, originally called John Craven's Newsround.
 The first such programme ever produced by British television, it drew on the full journalistic resources of the BBC.
 It featured a number of news scoops, including the Space Shuttle Challenger disaster in 1986, which occurred minutes before the programme went on air.

 Craven became associated with children's TV, and presented news items on other children's programmes such as Multi-Coloured Swap Shop and Saturday Superstore.
 Years later he also became editor of Newsround.
 Craven left the Newsround programme in 1989, having presented more than 3,000 episodes, and began presenting a countryside news programme, Countryfile, for the BBC.

 In 2015, he presented the BBC Two game show series Beat the Brain, which began airing on 11 May.